hipstersmoothie/sketchmine/packages/sketch-svg-parser/README.md

 ## Building the package

-For building the package [Rollup.js](https://rollupjs.org/guide/en) is used as a module bundler.
-The configuration can be found in the `rollup.config.js` and is orchestrated by the [yarn](https://yarnpkg.com/en/) package manager.
+To build the package [Rollup.js](https://rollupjs.org/guide/en) is used as a module bundler.
+The configuration can be found in the `rollup.config.js` file and is orchestrated by the [yarn](https://yarnpkg.com/en/) package manager.
-The package bundle is in the **commonjs** format and meant to be consumed only be node.js applications.
+The package bundle is formatted **commonjs** and is meant to be consumed only by node.js applications.

 The build can be started with the following two commands:

 - `yarn build` for building the package.
-- `yarn dev` for building and watching the sources of the package. *(rebuilds after safe)*
+- `yarn dev` for building and watching the sources of the package *(rebuilds after safe)*.

 ## Linting

 The source code of this package is going to be linted by our CI environment.
 To ensure a coding standard and quality use the configured linter [tslint](https://palantir.github.io/tslint/).
 This package extends from the `tslint-config-airbnb` and the linting configuration extends from the root `tslint.json`.

-run `yarn lint` to execute the linter.
+Run `yarn lint` to execute the linter.

 ## Testing the package

-To ensure that the svg-parser is working, write tests and put them in a proper named file.
+To ensure that the sketch-svg-parser is working, write tests and put them in proper named file.

 **Important!**